 • There are two designated areas for wheelchair users, directly adjacent to (either side of) the 4 central sets of double tram doors.
-These areas are identified by the double sided wheelchair stickers on the glass above the bum rest seat.
+These areas are identified by the double-sided wheelchair stickers on the windows above the fold-down seats and bum rest seat.